ArchitectAK/ES6/README.md

   - Promises have emerged in the S6 to help us deal with asynchronous behavior in JavaScript.
   - When something is asynchronous it means that some sort of weighting is going on.
   - They make asynchronous code more manageable and more reusable.
+- [Building promises](building-promises/index.html) - Often we use promises to load data.
+This example has a function called spacePeople that returns a promise.
+We'll call it space people because it's going to fetch some data from an API of astronauts currently in space.
+This is going to be a function that returns a promise.